ekoeppen/janus/docs/janus.ft.md

 ### Word creation

-Create a word in the target wordlist using standard `CREATE` semantics:
+Create a word in the target wordlist using standard `CREATE` semantics, at creation time, the current pointer into the target image is stored, and at run time, that address will be compiled as a call into the target image.

+    : (tcreate) create there , does> @ t,call ;
-    : tcreate   get-current target-wordlist set-current create set-current ;
+    : tcreate   get-current target-wordlist set-current (tcreate) set-current ;

 Parse a word, but leave it in the input stream.
 Keeping the word in the input stream allows the dual word creation (target and target image):